Ambien for Opiate Withdrawal: Sleep-initiating drug, fight sleeplessness!

 - Dry mouth

 - Muscle pain

-If you notice any of these symptoms while on Ambien, immediately call your doctor.
+If you experience any of these side effects while taking Ambien, consult with your doctor.